 Teen Convention Guidelines

 Only teens (grades 7-12) registered for the Teen Convention are permitted in the teen workshops.
 At other times of the day, teens may attend sessions and visit the Exhibit Hall.
 CHEA will provide volunteer adult chaperones for the Teen Convention; however parents are responsible for their teen’s safety and behavior during the Convention.
-We recommend that parents and teens read over the Convention materials together, select workshops, and arrange meeting times and locations.
+We recommend that parents and teens read over the Convention materials together and arrange meeting times and locations.
 In consideration of all in attendance, we request teens follow these basic guidelines:

 - Wear modest, casual clothing.